TheMegamind/sync-holes/README.md

 - The most common errors are the result and configuration, in particular the use of an invalid combination of combination(s) of `protocol://ipAddress:port`.
 Pi-hole addresses **must be entered** in the form of `protocol://ipAddress:port`, e.g., https://198.168.15:443.
   - For **https**, use `https://ip_address:443`
   - For **http** try `http://ip_address:80` or, if that doesn't work, `http://ip_address:8080`.
-  - _Note: If `webserver.port` has been modified from the defaults in the expert settings, use the values entered there._
 - If an error occurs during installation, review the install log in the directory where `sync-install.sh` is located.
 - If an error occurs while running `sync-holes.sh`, the script prints a message to the console and logs details to `/var/log/sync-holes.log` (or your chosen log location).
   - Run `sync-holes.sh -v` to display the verbose logs on the terminal.
 Run `sync-holes.sh -v -u` to unmask sensitive data.